edgio-docs/edgio-docs/guides/third_party_cdns.md

 Options to solve these all rely on different ways of configuring the third-party CDN:

 1. Add HTTP to HTTPS redirect on the CDN rather than relying on XDN.
-2. Rewrite `location` header on the CDN whenever you see response from XDN.
+2. Rewrite the `location` header on the CDN whenever you see a response from the XDN.
 3. Use XDN domain for IP resolution on the CDN but set the value for `host` to be the same as public facing domain.
 In this case XDN site has to be configured to accept requests with this header so that the reverse proxy works correctly.

 ## Split Testing